casper-network/docs-archive/part-a/01-abstract-consensus.md

 The space of possible distributed algorithms fulfilling the mission as described above is probably huge.
 Therefore we want to limit our attention only to a restricted family of such solutions.
 In doing so, we introduce several assumptions:

 - we set a very specific format of messages that validators exchange
-- we enforce some constraints on the behaviour of validators
+- we enforce some constraints on the behavior of validators
 - we expect certain guarantees from the message-oriented communication layer that validators use

 This restricted model we call **Abstract Casper Consensus (ACC)**.